 From inaccurate data and poor collaboration to a lack of project visibility, Excel simply isn’t the right tool for project management.

-Switching to a collaborative toolset, such as SharePoint, for project management is the first step towards repeatable and scalable project success.
+Switching to a collaborative toolset, such as SharePoint On-Premises, for project management is the first step towards repeatable and scalable project success.

 Unfortunately, when faced with no other option, people will find a way to make a tool work for them!
 It’s likely your project team has their own Excel workarounds and hacks that they won’t relinquish easily.

 Moving from Excel to SharePoint for project management requires a change management plan.

-Using examples from the free template, let’s take a look at seven strategies to move your team from Excel to SharePoint for project management.
+Using examples from BrightWork for SharePoint On-Premises, let’s take a look at seven strategies to move your team from Excel to SharePoint for project management.

 7 Ways to Move Your Project Team from Excel to SharePoint

 1. Make a Clear Case for Change

 Before moving your projects to SharePoint, bring the team together for a meeting to explain the change.
 Doing so will personalize the switch for your team, and hopefully, generate excitement about the positive, future state you are working towards.

 Start by using examples from previous projects to highlight the limitations of Excel, for example, a missed deadline due to incorrect data in a file.
 Ask the team to reflect on how these limitations affected them – perhaps some individuals had to work overtime to meet this deadline?